-- 11. PATH\T0\0UTPUT and PATH\T0\L0G must be writable for the php process (apache or cli) - 12.
-Make sure the xdebug configuration is loaded last (e.g., zend\extension directive must be below the line for OPcache) - 13.
-Also update php.ini files in adjacent directories (apache2 and cli), as your system might be configured with a separate php.ini file for the web server and command line. - 14.
-Read WSL (Windows Subsystem for Linux) if you are running your LAMP server inside WSL - 15.
-Read Upgrading from Xdebug 2 to 3 if you are upgrading - 16.
-Restart your webserver after configuration changes - 17.
-Create a PHP page with <?php phpinfo(); ?>.
+- 1. Change the PATH\TO\PROFILER\OUTPUT\DIR to point to the directory you want to receive profiler output. change PATH\TO\LOG to point to the directory where you want to receive xdebug.log. - 2.
+Make sure that zend\extension = /usr/lib/php/20190902/xdebug.so is below the line for OPcache.
+Please also update php.ini files in adjacent directories (apache2 and cli), as your system might be configured with a separate php.ini file for the web server and command line. - 11.
+Restart your webserver. - 12.
+Create a PHP page that has phpinfo().
 Load it in a browser and look for the info on the Xdebug module.
-If you see it next to the Zend logo, you have been successful! - 18.
-Create a PHP page with <?php xdebug\info(); ?>.
-Load it in a browser to verify the Xdebug configuration - 19.
+If you see it next to the Zend logo, you have been successful! - 13.
 On the command line, you can also php -m.
 This lists all loaded modules.
-Xdebug should appear twice there (once under 'PHP Modules' and once under 'Zend Modules')
+Xdebug should appear twice there (once under 'PHP Modules' and once under 'Zend Modules').